 You can set a good example by turning off the tablet, TV or computer and playing with your baby.
 Toddlers learn best through face-to-face interactions with adults, interactions that may include Skype or FaceTime video chats with caring relatives and friends.

 Most children learn to use the toilet between 24-48 months old.
-It’s important to make sure your child is ready physically and emotionally before toilet learning.
+It’s important to make sure your child is ready, both physically and emotionally, before toilet learning.
 Learn more about toilet learning – when to start, common concerns and teaching strategies.